-- · Estimating cable tension's and corner forces due to membrane pre stress. - Estimating stresses under load using the whole model report. - Estimating the static stresses using hand calculations.
+- Estimating stresses under load using the whole model report. - Estimating the static stresses using hand calculations.

 Estimating tensions and forces due to pre stress.

 This uses a given membrane pre stress, which is assumed to be the same all over the membrane.
 The cable tensions are then calculated from the mean arc radius of the catenary edges, and the cable tensions are vector summed to calculate the cable forces.